-The Upper School Performing Arts curriculum offers a range of options for students interested in music, dance, or acting.
-These include formal semester classes, choral and instrumental groups, and a selection of weekly activities.
-In addition, the Department stages three theater productions a year, which include different genres and a student-directed production.
-Formal dance and music concerts are presented in the winter and spring.
-Individual music students and ensembles audition for District, State, Eastern, and National music festivals, and the Department participates semiannually in the Maine Principals Association’s One Act competitions.
+The Upper School performing arts curriculum offers a range of options for students interested in music, dance, and theater.
+These include formal semester classes, choral and instrumental ensembles, and other electives.
+In addition, the Department stages three theatrical productions a year representing diverse genres and playwrights.
+Music and dance ensembles present formal concerts in the winter and spring, and perform informally throughout the year.
+Individual music students and ensembles audition for district, state, Eastern, and national music festivals.
+The Department participates in the Maine Principals Association’s One Act competitions every other year.

-This course explores the story of Western music from its origins in Medieval Gregorian Chant through the Renaissance, Baroque, Classical, and Romantic Periods, and up through the 20th century and the development of jazz and rock.
-Students study the instruments of the orchestra and the lives of the great composers, as well as the style, form, and socio-cultural connections of music throughout history.
-Requirements include reading and listening assignments, tests and quizzes, student oral reports, and research projects.
+This course explores the story of Western music from its origins in medieval Gregorian chant through the Renaissance, Baroque, Classical, and Romantic periods, and into the 20th century with the development of jazz and rock.
+Students study instrumentation, great composers, and the style, form, and sociocultural connections of music throughout history.
+Requirements include reading and listening assignments, tests and quizzes, oral reports and discussions, and research projects.

-In this course students study music theory through its practical applications in composition and performance.
-Starting with the fundamentals of pitch, rhythm, and score-reading, the course quickly moves through scales and modes, intervals, chords, form, harmonization, and part-writing, with each skill building on the last.
-Course requirements include reading assignments, frequent composition projects, and assessments in ear training and notation.
+Students study music theory through its practical applications in composition and performance.
+Starting with the fundamentals of pitch, rhythm, and score reading, the course quickly moves through scales and modes, intervals, chords, form, harmonization, and part-writing.
+Course requirements include reading and workbook assignments, frequent composition projects, and assessments in ear training and notation.
 There is no prerequisite for this course, though it is assumed that students have a strong interest in music study.